kumahq/kuma/docs/madr/decisions/032-add-inbound-in-runtime.md

 ## Pros and Cons of the Options

 To consider options, we need to first introduce new concept of "Ignored" listener.
-Instead of `healthy: false/true` we also need another state of the listener.
+Instead of `healthy.ready: false/true` we also need another state of the listener.

 ```yaml
 type: Dataplane